 Focus: This themed inquiry gives students the opportunity to study the symbiotic relationship between media and social, political and cultural institutions.

-Themed Inquiry Coordinator/email: Professor in the Department of English, Dr. Richard Ruppel
+Themed Inquiry Coordinator/email: Dr. Richard Ruppel

 Restrictions: Not open to majors in Communication or Strategic and Corporate Communication.